 Treatment for heat illness and dehydration is relatively simple – cooling and rehydration.
 It’s essential to treat slowly to allow the body time to readjust, or it’s possible to make things worse.
 If you’re not sure, a call to 1800 022 222 or 000 is appropriate for guidance.

 Your pitch-side physiotherapist is trained in advanced first-aid, including heat-related illnesses, in addition to their injury treatment training and experience.
 In the case of suspected acute heat-related illness, you can ask the physiotherapist or other health professional present at the game to assess you and guide you on the next steps for treatment and advice, if appropriate.
-If you’re looking to improve your balance, muscle function, the efficiency of movement and strength to counteract the effects of heat while playing your sport, you can book in to see one of our physios who will thoroughly assess you and recommend a treatment plan.
+Suppose you’re looking to improve your balance, muscle function, efficiency of movement and strength to counteract the effects of heat while playing your sport.
+In that case, you can book in to see one of our physios who will thoroughly assess you and recommend a treatment plan.

-If you have any further question, please ask your physiotherapist.
+If you have any further questions, please ask your physiotherapist.

 Muscle Pain Injuries